Efficient Monte Carlo for high excursions of Gaussian random fields: Basic notions of computational complexity

-The previous discussion motivates the next definition which has its roots in the general theory of computation in both continuous and discrete settings, \cite{MitzUpf05,TraubWW88}.
-In particular, completely analogous notions in the setting of complexity theory of continuous problems lead to the notion of ``tractability'' of a computational problem \cite{Wos96}.
+The previous discussion motivates the next definition which has its roots in the general theory of computation in both continuous and discrete settings \cite{MitzUpf05,TraubWW88}.
+In particular, completely analogous notions in the setting of complexity theory of continuous problems lead to the notion of ``tractability'' of a computational problem~\cite{Wos96}. \begin{definition} A Monte Carlo procedure is said to be a \textit{fully polynomial randomized approximation scheme} (FPRAS) for estimating $P( B_{b}) $ if, for some $q,q_{1},q_{2}\in\lbrack0,\infty)$, it outputs an averaged estimator that is guaranteed to have at most $\varepsilon>0$ relative error with confidence at least $1-\delta \in(0,1)$ in $\Theta(\varepsilon^{-q_{1}}\delta^{-q_{2}}|{\log P}( B_{b}) |^{q})$ function evaluations. \end{definition}